-Three elderly and a child, finding themselves stuck together in a nursing home in Jerusalem.
-On the one hand, the kid which is genius, but socially retarded, and on the other hand, his grandfather, whom he had never met, an x member in the Lehi organization and a cold person.
-With them - the grandfather's best friend from Lehi, full of ambition and passion which will never materialize, and the boy's English uncle, a depressed and poor actor who owed 232,000 Euro.
-But there's one thing keeping them together - they all want to rob a bank.
-They want to avenge it for not paying the boy compensation for his dad's death, only due to the tiny letters.
-And they want the money to make their last wished come true.
+Three elderly men and grandson Yonatan find themselves stuck together in a Jerusalem nursing home.
+The kid is a genius, but stammers and is bullied at school.
+Yonatan's grandfather, Eliahu, whom he had never met, is a former member of the Lehi (pre-State Jewish underground), and a cold person.
+Eliahu's best friend from Lehi, Nick, is full of ambition and passion that will never materialize; and Eliahu's English brother-in-law, a has-been, third-rate actor in debt for 232,000 euros.
+There's one thing keeping them together - they all want to rob the bank that employed Yonatan's deceased father to avenge it for not paying the Yonatan's mother compensation for his dad's death, due to the "small print" in his employment contract.
+And they want the money to make their last wish come true.
 Written by

 Fun, well performed, a little ragged around the edges